 How do you treat or care for blisters when hiking?

-Keep a few things in your rucksack for blister management while you’re bushwalking in case you do get a blister.
-You’ll have to balance what you take with how much space and weight you have free in your pack.
+Keep a few things in your rucksack for blister management while you’re bushwalking in case you do get a hotspot.
+You’ll have to balance your management kit according to allowable space and weight in your pack.
 You can get blister kits that come with everything you need, or you can customise your own.
 Here’s a list of essentials that Podiatrist Rebecca Rushton from Blister Prevention suggests to bring for blister treatment:

 - Antibacterial hand gel – to clean your hands